filipekiss/blog/content/blog/git-gpg-verified-commits/index.md

 You'll need to copy the whole output to paste on GitHub.

 Now just add the key to your GitHub profile and done.
-Now, let's deal with git itself

 If everything worked out, your next commit to GitHub should have that nice verified badge :)